 Why Brine a Turkey?

-Brining a turkey, simply put, is marinating a turkey in a salt water solution, which can include juices, herbs, and spices.
-If you've never brined a turkey before, chances are you fall into one of two camps: you might have heard that you should brine a turkey, but don't know why; or, you have never heard of brining a turkey.
-Brining is normally done for vary lean meat, such as turkey to keep moist and tender.
+Brining a turkey, simply put, is marinating a turkey in a saltwater solution, which can include juices, herbs, and spices.
+If you've never brined a turkey before, chances are you fall into one of two camps: you might have heard that you should brine a turkey but don't know why, or you have never heard of brining a turkey.
+Brining is normally done for very lean meat, such as turkey, to keep it moist and tender.

 If you've made a typical commercial turkey, chances are it was already brined at the factory.
 That is what's usually behind the "self-basting" turkey claims that create moist turkeys for your holiday season.
-Problem is, they usually add more than just salt water to the concoction.
-The extra chemicals they add takes a wonderful meal and makes it not so great.
+Problem is, they usually add more than just saltwater to the concoction.
+The extra chemicals added takes a wonderful meal and makes it not so great.

 What Goes Into a Brine?

-- Put defrosted turkey in bucket or other container with brining bag.
+- Put the defrosted turkey in a bucket or another container with the brining bag.

-- Mix all ingredients and pour over turkey.
-Be sure turkey is submerged under water.
-Close brining bag.
+- Mix all the ingredients and pour over the turkey.
+Be sure the turkey is submerged under the water.
+Close the brining bag.

-- Put turkey in the refrigerator and allow turkey to soak 12 hours or overnight.
+- Put the turkey in the refrigerator and allow it to soak for 12 hours or overnight.

-- Roast the turkey 20 minutes per pound.
+- Roast the turkey for 20 minutes per pound.
 Baste often.

 - Remove from oven when the meat thermometer reads 165 degrees Fahrenheit.